eeknoc/GuitarBuddy/README.md

 ' = a sharp / b flat;
 (space) = b

-Play around in the GuitarHero.java file
+Play around in the GuitarHero.java file.
 Working mechanisms in GuitarString.java and RingBuffer.java files